Jim McMahon: Medical cannabis

 McMahon uses cannabis to treat the chronic pain and arthritis that he suffers from as a result of his football career.
-He calls cannabis a "godsend" that allowed him to eliminate his painkiller habit which he says included 100 Percocet pills a month.
+He has called cannabis a "godsend" that allowed him to eliminate his painkiller habit, which he says included 100 Percocet pills a month.

 McMahon has been active in speaking about his experience using cannabis, serving as spokesperson for the Cannabis Sports Policy Project and a member of the Gridiron Cannabis Coalition along with several other former NFL players.
-McMahon appeared in a TV ad supporting cannabis legalization in the state of Arizona.
+McMahon appeared in a TV ad supporting a ballot measure to legalize cannabis in Arizona.

 In November 2016, McMahon was among the signatories of an open letter addressed to the NFL, urging a change in the league's policy towards cannabis.
 The letter was penned by Doctors for Cannabis Regulation and signed by several other NFL players.
 McMahon is also a member of the Doctors for Cannabis Regulation NFL steering committee.

 Other activities

-In December 2006 McMahon went to Iraq with the USO to visit American forces in the field.
+In December 2006, McMahon went to Iraq with the USO to visit American forces in the field.

 During Super Bowl XLIV, McMahon joined other members of the 1985 Chicago Bears in resurrecting the Super Bowl Shuffle in a Boost Mobile commercial.

 In 2010, McMahon became a part owner of the Indoor Football League's Chicago Slaughter.

 In November 2012, McMahon appeared on an episode of the sitcom The League called "The Tailgate."

-In August 2020, a documentary entitled Mad Mac: The Memory Of Jim McMahon by director CJ Wallis began shooting.
+In August 2020, a documentary entitled Mad Mac: The Memory of Jim McMahon by director CJ Wallis began shooting.
 The film covers McMahon's life in and out of professional sports.